courseworks/AUT_AP_2024_Spring_HW_Bonus/README.md

   - If the dice roll is 1:
     - Reset the current score of the active player to 0.
     - Switch to the other player.
-  - If the dice roll is more than 1:
+  - If the dice roll is anything other than 1:
     - Add the roll value to the active player's current score.
     - Update the current score display in the UI.